 Today I decided that my absolute favorite croutons in the world needed their own post!
 They are simple to make, take every recipe they’re in to the next level, AND are so good that every other crouton will pale by comparison.
-These are the croutons I make just about every time I need some croutons in my life.
+These are the ones I make just about every time I need some crisp in my life.

 - Bread.
 You want a sturdy, country-style loaf of bread.
 A flavorful bread is going to make the best croutons.

 - Olive Oil.
-While this is not the time to break out your super fancy dipping olive oil, I would suggest an extra virgin oil which you enjoy.
+While this is not the time to break out your super fancy dipping oil, I would suggest an extra virgin variety which you enjoy.